-2.5 Climate change and risks
+2.5 The impacts of climate change and disasters

 The Climate Change Context

 Human settlement professionals set themselves the goal of promoting sustainable urbanisation and inclusive urban settlements.
 Both the causes and the consequences of climate change present new, pressing and largely uncharted challenges for Human Settlement professionals as they pursue their goal.